Andreas-bersgtedt/FabricCloudODS_Demo/README.md

+# Fabric CloudODS Demo
-# FabricCloudODS_DemoThe Resurgence of the Operational Data Store
+## The Resurgence of the Operational Data Store

  ![ODS Purpose](image.png)